 Collect Consent for Processing Data for a New Processing Purpose

 Let’s say your fitness app processes users’ health data because that’s what the app is for.
 Now you want to segment users based on fitness performance and offer them different app features at a price.
 That means that you wish to process health data for marketing purposes.
 If you didn’t tell users that you would use their health information for marketing before you collected it, you need their permission to use it for marketing.
+Learn about Cross-Context Behavioral Advertising under the California Privacy Rights Act (CPRA).

 The Data You Process Must Be Adequate for the Processing Purposes